Background pattern

 If you take more Boltin than you should

-If you forgot to take Boltin
+If you forget to take Boltin

-If you need to undergo surgery
+If you need to have surgery

-If you are going to undergo surgery, inform the surgeon that you are taking Boltin.
-You may need to stop taking Boltin 4 to 6 weeks before the operation to reduce the risk of blood clot (see section 2 Blood clots in a vein).
+If you are going to have surgery, inform the surgeon that you are taking Boltin.
+You may need to stop taking Boltin 4 to 6 weeks before the operation to reduce the risk of a blood clot (see section 2 Blood clots in a vein).
 Ask your doctor when you can start taking Boltin again.

 4. Possible Adverse Effects